What It Feels Like To Be A Plus-Sized Member Of The Cast Of Chicago

 Photo by Jeremy Daniels

-I had to reach down inside to grab hold of the self-love I learned, and remind myself that my sexiness isn’t based on competition or comparison.
-My sexiness is based on how I feel about myself.
+I had to reach down inside to grab hold of the self-love I learned and remind myself that my sexiness isn’t based on competition or comparison.
+My sexiness is based on how I feel about myself—my self-love.

-So every night, I started sitting backstage during the Cell Block Tango, the song right before my first stage appearance, to focus myself and my energy.
-I sit backstage and listen to these beautiful badass performers belt and coo, and I think, “I am in charge,” “ These are my chickies (as my song says).
+So, every night, I sat backstage during the Cell Block Tango, the song right before my first stage appearance, to focus on myself and my energy.
+I’d listen to those beautiful badass performers’ belt and coo, and I would think, “I am in charge,” “ These are my chickies (as my song says).

-I pull my inner BDE (urban dictionary, if you don’t know) out, stand up straighter, roll my shoulders back and let my eyes gleam with the knowledge that I am more than sexy.
+I would pull my inner BDE (urban dictionary if you don’t know) out, stand up straighter, roll my shoulders back, and let my eyes gleam with the knowledge that I am more than sexy.
 I am strong, smart, fierce, determined, and unbeatable.
 Nothing has ever taken me down, and nothing ever will.
 And it just so happens that I can sing the paint off the walls.
 Then I step on stage.

 Your Sexy Is Yours To Define

-And now, months into the tour, I will be honest with you, it’s not always easy to stay confident.
+And now, months into the tour, I will be honest with you: staying confident is not always easy.
 I have my ups and downs, of course.
-But every night, I speak to myself with the kindness and love I deserve, and when I need a pick me up, my tour besties help me get back on my feet.
+But every night, I speak to myself with the kindness and love I deserve, and when I need a pick me up, my castmates help me get back on my feet.

-So after the show, when I walk out the stage door, and all these people repeatedly say it is so exciting and encouraging to see someone who looks like them, someone in a bigger body on stage, specifically on CHICAGO’s stage, I can be proud.
+So after the show, when I walked out the stage door, and all those people repeatedly said it was so exciting and encouraging to see someone who looks like them, someone in a bigger body on stage, specifically on CHICAGO’s stage, I could be proud.
 That makes me feel accomplished, and it’s why I’m here.

-My dressing roommate Logan Floyd (The Velma Kelly) told me I am a trailblazer because plus-sized fat people have never been welcomed in this show historically.
-That has helped my chin lift incrementally.
-Because they’re right.
+My dressing roommate told me I am a trailblazer because plus-sized fat people have never been welcomed in this show historically.
+This helped tremendously.
+Acknowledging the historical exclusion of plus-sized individuals in the show, I embrace the role of a trailblazer, lifting my chin a little higher each day.